Michael-Sebero/Media-Tools/README.md

 ## Remove Audio
 This script removes audio from video files in a given directory.

+## Remove Audio
+This script removes metadata from video files in a given directory.

 ## Rotate Video
 This script rotates a video by 90, 180 or 270 degrees depending on the user's choice.